tmilev/freecalc/README.md

   - We wrote a custom 2d/3d graphics package which is included in the freecalc project.
 Feel free to change the default function graph color or the default perpendicular heel size, or anything else you like.
   - The postscript graphics are coordinated with the LaTeX content using the standard beamer class and \uncover<> commands.
-  - The slides are done in LaTeX, the same format used for professional matheamtical publications/scientific articles.
+  - The slides are done in LaTeX, the same format used for professional mathematical publications/scientific articles.

 ## Homework problems
 - Educational aspects:
-  - With more than a thousand problems, we have sufficient materials so you don't need to use any external materials.
+  - With more than a thousand problems, we have sufficient materials so you don't need to use any external ones.
   - Our homework sets are split into separate pdfs matching the lecture slides.
   - We also include an all-problems-in-the-course pdf file, complete with table of contents.
   - All our problem pdfs come in two versions: with and without an answer key.